 For a student, one of the major tasks in life is to streamline one's academic journey and make the most out of it.
 What your child learns in their initial years of schooling will be a stepping stone for them to enter the formal world of education and build a strong logical foundation.
 Hence, it is important for you to pay a lot of attention to the quality of learning that your child gets and foster positive habits among them.

 Many times, your child might feel distracted while studying and struggle to converge their attention to their studies.
 Well, such things are normal, but it is important to take the necessary measures to prevent this from becoming a permanent habit.
-This is the reason why parents must try to encourage their children to adopt positive learning practices and stay away from habits that may harm their learning outcomes.
+This is the reason why parents must try to encourage their children to adopt positive learning practices and stay away from bad habits for students that may harm their learning outcomes.

 To have satisfactory academic outcomes, here is a list of activities that students must avoid at all costs.